Sheila Beatty Biography

 When sufficient layers of enamel have been applied and fired, the piece is carefully polished and a hand crafted setting is created for it.
 These small-scale jewelry pieces, inspired by nature, fluid and organic in design, are like miniature paintings.
 They are pieces of wearable art.

-Sheila's work has appeared in the books, The Art of Fine Enameling, from Sterling Chapelle, and in Jewelry Artist magazine, June, 2009.
+Sheila's work appeared in the book, The Art of Fine Enameling, first edition from Sterling/Chapelle in 2002, and second edition, with additional examples of Sheila's work, from Stackpole Books in 2019.
+Her work also was featured in Jewelry Artist magazine in June, 2009.
 She was a Niche Award finalist in 2011 and 2012, and a Niche Award winner in 2013.